zerexly/Divine-Music/Privacy policy.md

 Server IDs for server data (prefixes, music, filters, etc).

-User IDs to keep a record of afk, warn, mute.

-Few parts of message content for logging system.

 Our bot only gathers personally identifiable data through commands run using the bot.
 This information helps us provide a better user experience for all Divine Music's users.

 The information we collect when you vote for Divine Music on the third-party website Discord bot list